Boussau/boussau.github.io/tutorials/COME_tutorials/9_RevBayesModelSelection/index.md

 calculating the marginal likelihood for each one.
 Alas, exact solutions for calculating marginal likelihoods are not known for phylogenetic models (see equation \eqref{eq:marginal_likelihood}), thus we must resort to numerical integration methods to estimate or approximate these values.
-In this exercise, we will estimate the marginal likelihood for each partition scheme using both the stepping-stone {% cite Xie2011 Fan2011 %} and path sampling estimators {% cite Lartillot2006 Baele2012 %}.
+In this exercise, we will estimate the marginal likelihood for each model using both the stepping-stone {% cite Xie2011 Fan2011 %} and path sampling estimators {% cite Lartillot2006 Baele2012 %}.

 {% section Substitution Models %}